gardener/landscaper-service/docs/gettingstarted/create-landscaper-deployment.md

 ```

 In the next step, the LandscaperDeployment resource is created.
 The field `spec.landscaperConfiguration.deployers` has to contain the list of active deployers.
-The field `spec.tenantId` has to contain globally unique tenant id.
+The field `spec.tenantId` has to contain a globally unique tenant id.

 ```yaml
 apiVersion: landscaper-service.gardener.cloud/v1alpha1